IntelLabs/nlp-architect/doc/source/service.rst

 - NLP Architect :doc:`NER <ner_crf>`:

+  - NER:
   .. image :: assets/ner_service.png

+  - Machine Comprehension:

+  .. image :: assets/machine_comprehension.png

-  - spaCy NER:
+  - Intent Extraction:

-  .. image :: assets/spacy_ner_service.png
+  .. image :: assets/intent_extraction.png

 You can also take a look at the tests (tests/nlp_architect_server) to see more examples.